-A strong and fit posterior not only looks good, but it also assists in many of the movements you make throughout the day – standing, bending, walking upstairs – so getting in some butt exercises while you're stuck in a seat at work, commuting or just watching TV may hold a lot of appeal.
+A strong and fit posterior not only looks good, but it also assists in many of the movements you make throughout the day, such as standing, bending, walking upstairs.
+Therefore, getting in some butt exercises while you're stuck in a seat at work, commuting or just watching TV may hold a lot of appeal.

 In addition to assisting in hip motions, these smaller muscles are also important postural muscles, keeping your pelvis level as you walk.
-When you do butt clenches in your seat, you are primarily activating the gluteus maximus, a worthwhile muscle to target because when it is weak, the muscles along the lower spine – as well as the hamstrings – will often overcompensate, which can result in back tension and spinal misalignment.
+When you do butt clenches in your seat, you are primarily activating the gluteus maximus, a worthwhile muscle to target.
+When it is weak, the muscles along the lower spine, as well as the hamstrings, will often overcompensate.
+That can result in back tension and spinal misalignment.

 Performing the Butt Clenching Exercise

 Do not inadvertently tense your thigh muscles or hamstrings.
 Keep your legs relaxed, and tense only your butt.
 Hold the clench for five seconds, then relax the muscles for five seconds.
 Each squeeze and release is considered one repetition.
 Perform two sets of 30 repetitions each day.
 As muscle strength improves, increase the length of time you hold each clench, aiming for 10 seconds or more.

 More Effective Glute Exercises

-During the investigation, subjects performed a variety of gluteal exercises as the researchers compared activity in three different muscles – the gluteus maximus, the gluteus medius and the hamstrings.
+During the investigation, subjects performed a variety of gluteal exercises as the researchers compared activity in three different muscles: the gluteus maximus, the gluteus medius and the hamstrings.
 The results showed that the traditional squat is, in fact, especially effective, but so too are five additional exercises: single-leg squats, quadruped hip extensions, step-ups, lunges and four-way hip extensions.

-Read more: 2-Week Butt-Enhancing Exercises
+Read More: 2-Week Butt-Enhancing Exercises